ECSH82815 - Use of gross profit to calculate penalties under the penalty framework

 Companies are generally not required to calculate gross profit for other purposes and so are often not overly concerned with the classification of costs between cost of sales (in arriving at gross profit) and distribution or administration costs (recognised after gross profit) when calculating gross profit in the accounts submitted to HMRC.

-However, we should query the credibility where HMRC has concerns with the revised figures provided; and HMRC will only look behind the calculation where it believes, on the basis of evidence, that there is a clear error in the figures or has a genuine suspicion (which can be evidenced) that the figures are not being submitted in good faith.
+However, we should query the credibility where we have any concerns with the expenses claimed in the accounts provided or tax return filed or in any revised figures provided; we will only look behind the calculation where we believe, on the basis of evidence, that there is a clear error in the figures or we have a genuine suspicion (which can be evidenced) that the figures are not being submitted in good faith.